unicode-org/message-format-wg/test/README.md

   the method will return the list « `'1'` » if `keys` includes `'1'`, or an empty list otherwise.
 - If the _Input_ is any other value, the method will return an empty list.

-When an expression with a `test:func` annotation is assigned to a variable by a declaration and that variable is used as an option value, its resolved value is the _Input_ value.
+When an expression with a `:test:function` annotation is assigned to a variable by a declaration and that variable is used as an option value, its resolved value is the _Input_ value.

-When `test:func` is used as a formatter, a placeholder resolving to a value with a `test:func` expression is formatted as a concatenation of the following parts:
+When `:test:function` is used as a formatter, a placeholder resolving to a value with a `:test:function` expression is formatted as a concatenation of the following parts:

 1. If _Input_ is less than `0`, the character `-` U+002D Hyphen-Minus.